microsoft/BotFramework-Composer/README.md

 - Language generation and templating system
 - A ready-to-use bot runtime executable

 The Bot Framework Composer is an open source tool based on the Bot Framework SDK.
+It is available as a [desktop application](#get-started) as well as a [web-based component](#build-composer-locally)

 <p align="center">
     <img alt="Bot Framework Composer Home Page" src="./docs/Assets/Screenshot-Composer-overview.png" style="max-width:700px;" />